napari/napari/docs/plugins/index.md

 :class: important
 We introduced a new plugin engine ([`npe2`][npe2]) in December 2021.

-Plugins targeting `napari-plugin-engine` will continue to work for at least the first half of 2022, but we recommend migrating to `npe2`.
+Plugins targeting the first generation `napari-plugin-engine` will continue to work for at least the first half of 2022, but we recommend migrating to `npe2`.
 See the [migration guide](npe2-migration-guide) for details.

 For a guide on how to create a plugin using `napari-plugin-engine`, see {ref}`plugins-for-plugin-developers`.
 For _hook specifications_ reference, see the {ref}`hook-specifications-reference`.
 ```

-## What can plugins do?

-- Add file format support with [readers] and [writers]
-- Add custom [widgets] and user interface elements
-- Provide [sample data][sample_data]
-- Change the look of napari with a color [theme]

 (how-to-build-a-plugin)=